-The 2021 longfin squid ABC is 23,400 MT, with a commercial quota of 22,932 MT.
-The 2022 quota is projected to the same.
+The 2022 longfin squid ABC is 23,400 MT, with a commercial quota of 22,932 MT.
+The 2023 quota is projected to be the same.

 Recreational catch of longfin is believed to be negligible relative to commercial catch.
-There are no recreational regulations except for party/charter vessel permits and reporting.
+There are no recreational regulations except for party/charter vessel permits and VTR reporting.
+MRIP does not collect information on invertebrates, but social media indicates a recreational fishery (private and for-hire) does occur.